Out of the house: Democrat Biden makes first campaign stop in weeks

-NEW CASTLE, Delaware (Reuters) - Former Vice President Joe Biden on Monday made his first campaign trip outside his Delaware home since quarantining himself due to the coronavirus pandemic 10 weeks ago, visiting a nearby veteran’s memorial to mark the U.S. Memorial Day holiday.
+NEW CASTLE, Delaware (Reuters) - Former Vice President Joe Biden on Monday made his first campaign trip outside his Delaware home since quarantining himself due to the coronavirus pandemic 10 weeks ago, visiting a nearby veterans memorial to mark the U.S. Memorial Day holiday.

-Biden, the prospective Democratic presidential nominee, and his wife, Jill, both wearing black masks, laid a wreath of white roses at a memorial for veterans of World War II and the Korean War.
+Biden, the prospective Democratic presidential nominee, and his wife, Jill, both wearing black masks, laid a wreath of white roses at a memorial for U.S. military personnel who fought in World War Two and the Korean War.

 “It feels good to be out of my house,” Biden told reporters, his speech slightly muffled by the mask.
 Maintaining his distance, he saluted about a dozen veterans and other onlookers standing a few yards away and thanked them for their service.

-Biden has been holding campaign events ahead of the November election online from his house in Wilmington ever since much of the country was forced to stay largely at home to curb the spread of the coronavirus.
+Biden has been holding virtual campaign events ahead of the November election from his house in Wilmington ever since much of the country was forced to stay largely at home to curb the spread of the coronavirus.

 While President Donald Trump’s activities have also been restricted, he has gradually left the confines of the White House in recent weeks to visit the battleground states of Arizona, Michigan and Pennsylvania in his presidential capacity.